albertyanzz/albertyanzz.github.io/posts/resume/experiences/encore.md

 tech: [js, react, ts]
 ---

-- Worked on responsive frontend components for a webpage built on ReactJs, Typescript, and MaterialUI
+- Developed responsive single-page application with ReactJS and Typescript to showcase key company resources
+- Implemented and refined 10+ reusable front-end components with MaterialUI used throughout website
-- Made dynamic web pages using Axios and React hooks to connect components to the company’s public API
+- Engineered backend of project with Axios and React hooks to connect components to company’s public API
-- Set up a payment gateway using Stripe and Express
+- Established payment gateway with Stripe API and Express.js to process in-app purchases
-- Used ReactJs, Typescript, Stripe, ExpressJs, MaterialUI, Figma
+- Engaged in weekly code reviews and got feedback from senior developers